PhysicsDaily/PhysicsDaily.github.io/README.md

 3. Use the navigation menu to jump between sections
 4. Practice with the provided examples and problems
 5. Reference the formula sheets for quick lookups

+### Theme Toggle

+- Click the sun/moon button to switch themes.
+- Preference is saved to `localStorage` and applied across pages.

 ## 🤝 Contributing